 Alternatively referred to as Search and Replace, Find and Replace or Replace is the act of finding text and replacing the found text with an alternative.
 Many software programs support the ability to find or search and replace text within a document from the Edit file menu.
-In the picture below is an example of what the Find and Replace dialog box may look like in Microsoft Word.
+The picture below is an example of a Find and Replace dialog box in Microsoft Word.

 How Find and Replace works